-The position of Recording Clerk is filled annually by the CFSC Nominating Committee and approved by the members of the corporation at the Annual General Meeting.
+The position of Recording Clerk is filled annually by the CFSC Nominating Committee and approved by the Board of Directors of CFSC.

 If Co-Recording Clerks are appointed at the AGM, one will agree to fulfill the role of Recording Clerk on the Executive Committee which fulfills functions of the board of directors between meetings.